I have yellowish sperm. Do I have an STI?

 Jaundice

 Jaundice occurs when too much bilirubin, a pigment that builds up when the liver breaks down red blood cells, builds up in your body.
-Jaundice is most commonly identified by a yellowing of the skin or whites of the eyes.
-But Jaundice can also turn your semen yellow.
+Jaundice is most commonly identified by yellow skin or whites of the eyes.
+Jaundice can also turn your semen yellow.

 Smoking and alcohol